European Monetary System: The EMS is created

 At a meeting of the EEC in Brussels on 5 December 1978, French President Valéry Giscard d'Estaing and German Chancellor Helmut Schmidt successfully championed the EMS, which was implemented via resolution at the meeting.
-The EMS officially entered into force on March 13, 1979 with the participation of eight Member States (France, Denmark, Belgium, Luxembourg, Ireland, Netherlands, Germany and Italy).
+The EMS officially entered into force on 13 March 1979 with the participation of eight Member States (France, Denmark, Belgium, Luxembourg, Ireland, Netherlands, Germany and Italy).

 Creation of the European Currency Unit

 European currency exchange rate stability has been one of the most important objectives of European policymakers since the Second World War.
 Between 1982 and 1987, European currencies displayed a range of stable and unstable behavior.
 For example, the Dutch guilder remained quite stable with respect to the Mark, the Italian lira exhibited a sharp downward trend throughout the life of the EMS, and the French franc, the Belgian franc, the Danish krone and the Irish pound all escaped trends of successive devaluations to emerge more stable.
 At the same time that the EMS was created, the Council of the European Union Ministers created a new monetary unit, the European Currency Unit (ECU).
 The ECU was the official monetary unit of the EMS, but it was purely a composite accounting unit, not a real currency.
-The ECU's value was based on the weighted average of a basket of 12 European currencies; the Belgian franc, German mark, Danish krone, Spanish peseta, French franc, British Pound, Greek drachma, Irish pound, Italian lira, Luxembourgish franc, Dutch guilder, and Portuguese escudo.
+The ECU's value was based on the weighted average of a basket of 12 European currencies; the Austrian schilling, Belgian franc, German mark, Spanish peseta, French franc, Finnish markka, Greek drachma, Irish pound, Italian lira, Luxembourgish franc, Dutch guilder, and Portuguese escudo.
 The exchange rates for member nations' currencies were based on their value relative to the ECU.

 German monetary policy dominates

 The EMS was similar to the Bretton Woods system, in that it pegged member currencies within a fluctuation band.
 Furthermore, the EMS came to be 'de facto' centered on the Deutschmark similarly to how the Bretton Woods system had been based on the US Dollar.
 Although no currency was designated as an anchor, the Deutsche Mark and German central bank emerged as the anchor of the EMS.
 Germany emerged as the dominant player within the EMS, setting its monetary policy largely autonomously while other ERM members attempted to converge on the German standard of the Deutsche Mark, causing a power imbalance within the EMS.
 German monetary policy dictated the policy of the European Monetary System, because of its strong growth rate and the low-inflation policies of the German central bank.
+The influence of the US dollar also entailed strong disturbances within the EMS.
 Eventually, this situation led to dissatisfaction in most countries and was one of the primary forces behind the drive to a monetary union.